 The sensor system — with passive, zero maintenance downhole optical sensor strings — provides tools that reduce costs of seismic and microseismic data acquisition while allowing their use in well conditions that are not currently addressed by existing electronic tools, allowing more widespread adoption of proven techniques to plan operations, monitor reservoir conditions, and model subsurface behavior.
 By encouraging high quality monitoring and analysis before, during, and after resource production, the technology will greatly improve the return on investment in unconventional wells by allowing more efficient and complete extraction or resource, as well as reduce costs of unconventional production which are inflated by unproductive wells and ineffective well treatments.
 In addition, the technology will greatly improve the knowledge of induced seismic events, changes to rock formations, and migration of well fluids into undesired locations, all of which can pose a danger to the public and the environment.

-MagiQ Technologies successfully established the system requirements and technical design of the fiber optic sensor system.
+MagiQ Technologies successfully established the system requirements and finalized the technical design of the fiber optic sensor system.
 Testing and analysis of the components has revealed that sensor response is in the targeted range.
 Key elements of the sensor hardware that make up the fiber optic system prototype have been assembled and tested, confirming fit and performance of key aspects of the system design.
 Industry partner HighPeak Energy has committed to provide access to a field site for testing of the full-scale prototype system in 2022.
 The field tests will take place in a well characterized field site in the Midland Basin.

 NETL – Stephen Henry (Stephen.Henry@netl.doe.gov or 304-285-2083)

 MagiQ Technologies, Inc. – Caleb Christensen (firstname.lastname@example.org or 617-660-8300)